 - a.
-Apply to all individuals-students, employees, visitors on campus. - b.
+Apply to all individuals students, employees, visitors on campus - b.
 Final approval by the Board of Trustees. - c.
 Enforced by the Department of Public Safety with the support of students, faculty, and administrative personnel. - d.
 Adjudicated through criminal court proceedings in the same manner as city ordinances or state laws.

-(Although this book contains only selected ordinances, everyone is expected to comply with all University ordinances, which are available for reference in the Office of the Executive Vice President and Secretary of the Board of Trustees, 484 Administration Building; in the Division of Student Activities, Office of the Dean of Students, 101 Student Services Building; and at each residence hall reception desk.)
+(Although this book contains only selected ordinances, everyone is expected to comply with all University ordinances, which are available for reference in the Office of the Secretary of the Board of Trustees, 450 Administration Building; in the Division of Student Activities, 101 Student Services Building; and at each residence hall reception desk.)